-Clayton Christensen's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Clayton Christensen's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Kim B.Clark Professor of Business Administration at Harvard Business School, in 2011 Clayton Christensen was chosen in a poll of thousands of executives, consultants and business school professors as the most influential business thinker in the world.
 Forbes magazine wrote that, “Every day business leaders call him or make the pilgrimage to his office in Boston, MA to get advice or thank him for his ideas.”